 The Directors consider the impact of the Group's operations on the local community and environment.
 As well as making the Group a great place to work for our colleagues, the Directors want to ensure that the Group makes a difference.
-Further details of this work can be found in the Directors' Report.
+Further details of this work can be found on page 5 and in the Directors' Report.